 Vancouver is a perfect travel destination.
 Whether you visit pre-cruise or post-cruise, Vancouver will add more vacation to your Alaska vacation.

-For the upcoming 2013 cruise season, Port Metro Vancouver is anticipating an increase of more than 20% in cruise passengers, with more than 820,000 passengers expected to pass through the Port’s two cruise terminals.
-The Port is also looking forward to welcoming four new vessels that will be homeported in Vancouver: the Disney Wonder, the Norwegian Sun, Oceania’s Regatta, and the Amsterdam.
+For the upcoming 2014 cruise season, Port Metro Vancouver is expecting about 810,000 passengers to pass through the Port’s two cruise terminals.
+The Port is also looking forward to welcoming two new vessels that will be homeported in Vancouver: the Crown Princess, and the Pacific Princess.
+Also new for this season, Port Metro Vancouver welcomes one of the largest cruise ships to sail the Pacific Ocean, the Celebrity Solstice, in Vancouver for two calls on May 8 and September 23.

 Why choose a Vancouver-based cruise?